EoinGeo/Jaeira/5e Reference Data/Races/Dragonborn.md

 ***Ability Score Increase***.
 Your Strength score increases by 2, and your Charisma score increases by 1.

 ***Age***.
 Young dragonborn grow quickly.
-They walk hours after hatching, attain the size and development of a 10-year-old [[human]] child by the age of 3, and reach adulthood by 15.
+They walk hours after hatching, attain the size and development of a 10-year-old [[Human]] child by the age of 3, and reach adulthood by 15.
 They live to be around 80.

 ***Alignment***.
 Dragonborn tend to extremes, making a conscious choice for one side or the other in the cosmic war between good and evil.
 Most dragonborn are good, but those who side with evil can be terrible villains.